rkaddis/simple_sim_wheel_pkg/README.md

 1. Launch the Simple Sim simulator: `roslaunch simple_sim_igvc sim_base.launch`
 2. Ensure the wheel is connected to your computer by running the setup command.
 3. Launch this package: `roslaunch simple_sim_wheel_pkg sim_wheel.launch`
+4. Once both programs are running, you may need to press the brake in once to get the vehicle moving.
+This issue is caused by the wheel's firmware along with usbmodeswitch.
+5. The control is ready when the vehicle starts idling forward.